 Along with my buttermilk chicken tenders, this buttermilk grilled chicken is one of my go-to recipes that I’ve been using for years, whenever I have leftover buttermilk in the fridge that needs to be finished up.

-I most often use this buttermilk marinade in the summer for grilled chicken (when I’m not using my Greek chicken marinade or balsamic glaze), but it can also be used in the winter for roasted chicken (when I’m not making almond crusted chicken).
-My easy gravy recipe is delicious paired with this chicken in the winter.
+I most often use this buttermilk marinade in the summer for grilled chicken (when I’m not using my Greek marinade for chicken), but it can also be used in the winter for roasted chicken (when I’m not making almond crusted chicken).

 The natural acidity of the buttermilk tenderizes the meat, and also adds a tangy flavor to the chicken.
 This is one of my favorite meals, especially when paired with my fried goat cheese salad made with fresh strawberries and avocado, or my summer beet salad recipe.